Allen Robinson II Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 Recent Performances

-- In his Week 9 game against the Steelers, Robinson was targeted six times and recorded four catches for 68 yards (17 yards per reception).
+- In his Week 9 outing against the Steelers, Robinson was targeted six times, totaling 68 yards on four receptions (averaging 17 yards per grab).

-- In his last three games, Robinson has nine catches (on 14 targets) for 105 yards, averaging 35.0 yards per game.
+- In his last three games, Robinson has hauled in 105 yards (on nine grabs).

 Robinson's Chicago Teammates